GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

 ## Train and test the app

-Now that you've added some intents, let's train the app model and see if it can correctly predict them from user input.
+Now that you've added some intents, let's train the app and see if it can correctly predict them from user input.

 1. At the top right of the portal, select **Train** to train the app.
 2. When the app is trained, select **Test** to display the Test panel, and then enter the following test utterance: